bangjul86/abc/README.md

 <!-- ABOUT THE PROJECT -->
 ## Inspiration

 Blockchain technology enables decentralized applications (DApps) or smart contracts.
-Staking is an amazing opportunity in Blockhain space which enable users to stake their asset/token to get APY%
+Staking is an amazing opportunity in Blockhain space which enable users to stake their asset/token to get APY%.

 ## About The Project

-Staking smart contract,EVM Compatible
+Staking smart contract, EVM Compatible
 Generate APY in 4 terms.
   a.
 One Month
   b.
 Three Months